 Pericles Lewis, B.A., A.M., Ph.D.

-Pericles Lewis, professor of comparative literature at Yale University, serves as vice president for global strategy and deputy provost for international affairs.
+Pericles Lewis, Douglas Tracy Smith Professor of Comparative Literature and Professor of English at Yale University, serves as vice president and vice provost for global strategy.

 Reporting to the president and the provost, he is responsible for ensuring that the broader global initiatives of the university serve Yale’s academic goals and priorities.
 From 2012 to 2017 Professor Lewis served as founding president of Yale-NUS College, a collaboration between Yale and the National University of Singapore.
 Under his leadership, the college developed into a thriving model of residential liberal arts education much admired and studied throughout Asia and the world.